USEPA/CMAQ/DOCS/Release_Notes/inorganicsulfate_iepox_fix.md

 Due to logistical considerations, *aero6i* was also updated, but the *aero6* mechanisms were not updated.

 ## Significance and Impact
-Decreased accumulation mode inorganic sulfate (decreased PM<sub>2.5</sub> sulfate) where isoprene emissions are abundant (e.g. southeast
+Decreased accumulation mode inorganic sulfate (decreased PM<sub>2.5</sub> sulfate) where isoprene emissions are abundant (e.g., in the southeast
 United States).
 Slight reduction in IEPOX-SOA due to feedback in which less inorganic sulfate means lower acidity and less abundant nucleophiles.
 Effects are minimal when inorganic sulfate is high relative to IEPOX (e.g., present day eastern U.S. effects are <5-10%).
 Effects more substantial when inorganic sulfate is low